 Ozzy Osbourne made the best heavy metal record of the whole 1980’s.

 Yeah!
-How do like them apples?
+How do you like them apples?
 I said it.
 In the whole decade of metal (lets face it, metal is very 80’s even the stuff recorded in the 70’s).

 It’s important I clarify this statement (actually it isn’t important in the slightest), Blizzard Of Ozz is the most Eighties Metal album that doesn’t suck in anyway.